Polypodium glycyrrhiza: Chemistry

 The sweet flavor of the rhizome was once attributed to the glycoside glycyrrhizin.
 However, a study has shown that the flavor may actually be due to polypodoside, which is 600 times sweeter than 6% sucrose solution.

 Cultivation

 Licorice fern is cultivated as an ornamental garden plant.
 The cultivar 'Longicaudatum' has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

-Licorice fern was chewed for flavor by numerous Native American groups, including the Squamish, Shishalh, Comox, Nuxalk, Haida, and Kwakwaka'wakw.
+Licorice fern is chewed for flavor by numerous indigenous groups, including the Squamish, Shishalh, Comox, Nuxalk, Haida, and Kwakwaka'wakw.
 The rhizomes were also usually used medicinally as a treatment for the cold and sore throats.